 As simple as they are, cedar planked meatballs are just flat-out, crazy good.
 Whether your meatballs are destined for pasta or in a sandwich, you’ll get a fantastic light cedar woodsy flavor in each and every bite.
 These can be as fancy or as un-fancy as you want.
 I went completely easy.
 Thawed frozen meatballs.
 Jarred sauce.
 Dinner was ready in no time.
 It looked great and tasted even better!

 If you are using scratch-made meatballs make sure you check the internal temperature of several of them before adding the sauce.
 It’s ok to pre-cook them before planking them, but they’ll get more of that great cedar flavor if you cook them from raw.
+The raw meat loves to soak up the aroma much easier than the pre-cooked stuff will.

 Cedar Planked Meatballs

-- marinara sauce warmed
+- 2 cups marinara sauce warmed

 - Parmesan cheese grated